tiannian/llvm2yul/README.md

 ## Features and TODOs

-- [X] 64 / 32 bit as primitive type.
+- [X] 64 / 32 bit with 256 align as primitive type.
 Primitive type use parameter and return value directly.
 - [ ] Map LLVM IR instruction to yul
     1. [ ] ExtractValue
     2. [ ] InsertValue